mattferris/http-routing/Readme.md

 ### Error 404 Handling

-You can define a 404 handler easily enough by defining the last route in the ''route stack'' with generic criteria, and setting the action to a piece of code that can generate an approriate response.
+You can define a 404 handler easily enough by defining the last route in the *route stack* with generic criteria, and setting the action to a piece of code that can generate an approriate response.

     $error404Action = function (Request $request) {
         $response = new Response();